c-blake/kslog/README.md

 set up input file descriptors 0,3 and then drops privilege & exec's `kslog`.
 `kslog` itself only needs permission to open its output files for write.
-If said output files already exist with `syslog`-user writable permission, the `syslog` user need not even be able to create new files in `/var/log`.
+If said output files already exist with `syslog`-user writable permission, the `syslog` user need not even have permission to create new files in `/var/log`.
 Wide ability to write to `/dev/log` always affords an easy fill-the-disk attack, of course.

 Priority & facility numbers are retained in `kslog` logs.
 I doubt there is a better way to decide if you want to filter out informational or debug